Attriumph/Interview-Problem-Summary/README.md

 * we use createStore to create a store.
 * For a store, we could get state by store.getState() and initiate a action by store.dispatch();
 * reducer is used to compute state, which is a function could receive two parameters(state and action)
-* normally, we pass reducer into createStore()--createStore(reducer) so that reducer will automatically compute and return new state when dispatch a action;
+* normally, we pass reducer into createStore()--createStore(reducer) so that reducer will matically compute and return new state when dispatch a action;
-* once state changes, we should automatically update view.
+* once state changes, we should matically update view.
 This is finished by store.subscribe()
 * for large application, we split reducer into different smaller reducers, but we use combineReducers() to combine them

 ## 7.2.
 Keys for Redux usage
 * Redux divides components into two types, one is presentational component, the other is container components
 * presentational components are responsible for UI, no states; all data are from props;
 * container components are responsible for dealing with data and logics, have state
-* In redux, we just provide presentational components, redux will create container components automatically
+* In redux, we just provide presentational components, redux will create container components matically
 * How we let redux create the container component for our presentational compoents? —— connect()(UI component)
 * The rest we need to do is: 1. tell how "state" pass into UI components(becomes props) 2. how let interactions or operation of users become action objects, dispatch to store;
 * So, we need mapStateToProps and mapDispatchToProps